-OCI are items of income and expense that are not recognized in profit or loss for the year in accordance with PFRSs.
+OCI are items of income and expense that are not recognized in profit or loss for the year in accordance with PFRS Accounting Standards.
 The Group's OCI pertains to reserve for fluctuation in value of FVOCI, remeasurement gains (losses) on pension liability and cumulative translation adjustment.
-Reserve for fluctuation in value of FVOCI and remeasurement gains (losses) on pension liability cannot be recycled to consolidated statement of income in the subsequent period.
-Upon derecognition, the cumulative translation adjustment is recycled to consolidated statement of income.
+Reserve for fluctuation in value of FVOCI and remeasurement gains (losses) on pension liability cannot be recycled to consolidated statements of income in the subsequent period.
+Upon derecognition, the cumulative translation adjustment is recycled to consolidated statements of income.